 Every placement at a real company meant old codebases, maintenance tasks, and no room to do anything new.
 I'm a creative person.
 Constraints are fine.
 Boredom isn't.

-The other thing that pushed me out: the program had almost nothing to say about AI.
-That felt wrong.
-AI was already changing how software gets built, and sitting in classes that ignored it started to feel like training for a world that was going away.
+The other thing that pushed me out: the program had almost nothing to say about AI, even as it was already changing how software gets built.
+I'd rather be in it than reading about it later.

 I've built the standard stack: HTML, CSS, JavaScript, React, some backend, some APIs.
 The foundation is there.